 November 11 weekend – In conjunction with the Port of LA and Mayor’s office; Veterans Day was celebrated with a Veteran’s admission to Iowa’s tour being free.
 Over 5,000 visit over the weekend.

 October 22 -25 – CBS Studios was on board filming the TV series NCIS – Los Angeles.
 One of Iowa’s veterans is filmed as an extra (“Mac” McEnteggart).
-Episode to air th.
+Episode to air December 18th.
 Jonathan Frakes of Star Trek fame was the producer.